thiagosantosleite/proxysql_test_tls_70224/README.md

 ```

 **5) Copy certificates**
+* add to ca.pem file the intermediate certificate created by spire
+* make a copy of spire generate certificates in /tmp/old, so when you rebuild the env again you are able to test "make login-proxysql-old-pki" using a different pki chain

-* copy ca, server and client certificates created in step 1 to mysql and proxysql
+* copy ca with the whole chain, server and client certificates created in step 1 to mysql and proxysql
 * spire agent/server is using the same ca certificate to sign the new certificates, so using the same pki chain and both proxysql and mysql are able to verify it